Pesonet1/qgis_plugin_base/README.md

 ## Installation

 Download OSGeo4W network installer and choose Express Desktop install.
 It installs all necessary tools (GDAL, PyQt5, QtDesigner, Python etc.) for QGIS plugin development with QGIS itself.
 After this you can use OSGeo4W shell to access these.
-Other option is to use Python CLI opened from `C:\OSGeo4W64\bin\python-qgis.bat` script.
-Python pip packages can be installed using e.g. `python-qgis.bat -m pip install`.
+Other option is to use Python CLI opened from `C:\OSGeo4W64\bin\python-qgis.bat` script or set `C:\OSGeo4W64\apps\Python37` and `C:\OSGeo4W64\apps\Python37\Scripts` as path variables.
+Python pip packages can be installed using e.g. `python-qgis.bat -m pip install` or `C:\OSGeo4W64\apps\Python37\python.exe -m pip install`.
+The last command assumes that you have installed pip for this Python intepreter.

-However all of these dependencies can be installed manually to existing python installation if desired.
+Another way is to install all of the needed dependencies manually to existing python installation.

-1. Git clone this repository into `C:\Users\%USERPROFILE%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins` folder
+1. Git clone this repository into `C:\Users\%USERPROFILE%\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins` folder or `C:\OSGeo4W64\apps\qgis\python\plugins`
 2. Go to this folder and compile plugin resources with `pyrcc5 -o resources.py resources.qrc`
 3. Restart QGIS in order to load profiles again (with plugin)
 4. Add plugin `Plugins` -> `Manage and Install Plugins...` -> `Installed` and check the copied plugin